Challenging misinformation

 January 2021

 AHDB challenged two claims made on Oatly’s website: what we eat has the biggest impact on the planet, and livestock emit more carbon than transport.
 After correspondence with Oatly, both claims were changed to reflect the facts, that scientific evidence shows other lifestyle factors have a much greater impact on the planet than diet, and like-for-like comparison shows livestock do not emit more carbon than transport.
-Following 109 complaints, the ASA ruled these adverts were misleading.
+Following 109 complaints, the ASA ruled that these adverts were misleading

-A formal complaint was made by AHDB to the Advertising Standards Authority against a Surge Activism campaign, claiming that going vegan is the single biggest way to reduce your impact on earth.
+A formal complaint was made by AHDB to the Advertising Standards Authority against a Surge Activism campaign,claiming that going vegan is the single biggest way to reduce your impact on earth.
 As scientific evidence shows, other lifestyle factors have a much greater impact on the planet than diet; the advert is no longer to be used.

 Further information